check-spelling/zephyr/boards/arm/circuitdojo_feather_nrf9160/doc/index.rst

 The nRF9160 Feather by Circuit Dojo is a single-board development for bringing your LTE-M and NB-IoT applications to life.
-The circuitdojo_feather_nrf9160 board configuration leverages the pre-existing support for the Nordic Semiconductor nRF9160.
+The circuitdojo_feather_nrf9160 board configuration leverages the preexisting support for the Nordic Semiconductor nRF9160.
 Supported nRF9160 peripherals include:

 * :abbr:`ADC (Analog to Digital Converter)`